TIDOP-USAL/rs_ard_time_series_downloader/README.md

-Prueba paso a develop y luego a master

 # **REMOTE SENSING ANALYSIS READY DATA TIME SERIES DOWNLOADER - QGIS**

 ## A QGIS plugin to download ARD time series from remote sensing using openEO